 The Instructional Technology Group offers several services to assist faculty in the successful implementation of Instructional Technology in their courses.

 The following instructional services are examples of services provided by the Instructional Technology Group.
 The Instructional Technology Group is a diverse collective of professionals with backgrounds in technology, research methods, and/or curriculum and instruction.
 Faculty may reach out to their department’s assigned instructional technologist for referral to a specialist in your area of interest.

-The Instructional Technology Group works closely with the Teaching and Learning Center to help faculty Flip a class or two, or Flip the entire course.
+The Instructional Technology Group works closely with the Center for the Advancement of Teaching to help faculty Flip a class or two, or Flip the entire course.
 The Instructional Technology Group can assist faculty in selecting an appropriate technology, provide training on the development of course content utilizing instructional technology, provide training and support to faculty inputting content into a supporting Sakai course site, and providing support to faculty and students as they use instructional technology.
 The Teaching and Learning Center can assist faculty in identifying content to shift outside of the classroom, as well as utilizing the time now available in the classroom for active, student-centered instruction.
 If you would like to discuss your needs on Flipped Classrooms, please contact your Instructional Technologist for more information or to get started.

 Would you like to modernize your Canvas presence and take advantage of the Learning Management System’s newest features to maximize student success?
 Consider a Canvas consultation!
 An instructional technologist will work with you as you design your new course site, discuss technology integration, and team up with the Teaching and Learning Center as needed to fine-tune your in-class activities.
 If you aren’t ready to commit to the Flip, but want a better online presence for your students outside of class, this consultation is for you.